yung00se/EECS-563-EC/README.md

 - Repeat steps 1 and 2 for another client
 - The second client **must** be either
     - on a different browser application (i.e. if **Client 1** is in Firefox, **Client 2** must NOT be in Firefox) **or**
-    - on a different computer
+    - on a different machine

 4. **Join a Room**
-- If both clients are logged in/signed up, and both clients have hit the **Find a Room** button, they should see each other in the list of available rooms
+- If both clients are logged in/signed up, and both clients have hit the **Find a Room** button, they should see each other in the list of available

-- If either (or both) of the clients are not showing the other client, then one or both of the users are not logged in, or there is an error connecting to the TCP server

 - On **Client 1**'s page, click on **Client 2**'s name

 - On **Client 2**'s page, click on **Client 1**'s name

 5. **Chat**
-- You should now be in the chat room (for both **Client 1** **Client 2**)
+- You should now be in the chat room (for both **Client 1** and **Client 2**)
 - Try sending a message (it does not matter which client instance sends a message first)

 - You should see the message you just sent in your message logs, and you should also see the message in the other client's message logs (the message logs should always look identical for both clients)